erikjanwestendorp/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 ### Default SiteDomainMapper

 Umbraco ships with a default `SiteDomainMapper`.
 This has some useful functionality for grouping sets of domains together.
 With Umbraco Cloud, or another Umbraco development environment scenario, there maybe be multiple domains setup for a site 'live, 'staging', 'testing' or a seperate domain to access the backoffice.
 Each domain will be setup as a 'Culture and Hostname' inside Umbraco.
 By default editors will see the full list of possible Urls for each of their content items on each domain, which can be confusing.
-If the additional urls aren't present in Culture and Hostnames, then when testing the front-end of the site on a 'staging' url, will result in navigation links taking you to the registered domain!
+If the additional urls aren't present in Culture and Hostnames, then when testing the front-end of the site on a 'staging' URL, will result in navigation links taking you to the registered domain!

 ![Culture and Hostnames multiple domains](images/culture-and-hostnames-v8.png)

-What the editor sees without any SiteDomainMapper, visiting the backoffice url:
+What the editor sees without any SiteDomainMapper, visiting the backoffice URL:

 ![All domains listed](images/no-sitedomainhelp.png)

-Which is 'noise' and can lead to confusion: accidentally clicking the staging url, which is likely to be served from a different environment / different database etc may display the wrong content...
+Which is 'noise' and can lead to confusion: accidentally clicking the staging URL, which is likely to be served from a different environment / different database etc may display the wrong content...

 To avoid this problem, use the default SiteDomainMapper's AddSite method to group Urls together.